-Over 60 km2 in size, Kliyul is an advanced-stage copper-gold project located 50 km southeast of the Kemess mine and close to exiting infrastructure.
+Over 60 km2 in size, Kliyul is a copper-gold porphyry project located 50 km southeast of the Kemess mine and close to exiting infrastructure.
 Kliyul hosts five porphyry targets: Kliyul Main Zone ("KMZ"), Bap Ridge, Ginger, M39, and Paprika.
 Each target represents an interpreted porphyry centre over an underexplored 4 km long mineralized trend.

 The KMZ is the most intensely explored area, with 33 drill holes (5,524 m) drilled prior to Pacific Ridge's 2021 drill program, most of which targeted a near-surface Cu-Au magnetite skarn zone.
 Deeper drilling in 2006 and 2015 encountered a porphyry gold-copper system.
 Drill highlights are shown in the table below: